Sacks of dice with fair totals: Applications and further questions.

-Viewing the Gasarch-Kruskal Theorem as saying that ``Every die in a fair sack is semifair'' naturally suggests the question, ``Does every semifair die occur in a fair sack?''.
-The answer is usually negative, and the simplest examples are the dice $\dd_s(x) = 1+x^s+x^{2s-1}+x^{3s-1}$ for $s\ge2$.
-For $\dd_2(x)= 1+x^2+x^3+x^5$, we simply have to note that, by Uniqueness of Terms, the sack must also contain a die of the form $(1+ x+\dots)$ and then the total $x^3$ arises in two ways.
-For $\dd_3(x)= 1+x^3+x^5+x^8$, we need to argue that, since there is a unique die with an $x$ term, an $x^2$ term cannot arise as a product of lower degree factors.
+Viewing the Gasarch--Kruskal Theorem as saying that ``Every die in a fair sack is semifair'' naturally suggests the question, ``Does every semifair die occur in a fair sack?''.
+The answer is usually negative, and the simplest examples are the dice $\ee_s(x) = 1+x^s+x^{2s-1}+x^{3s-1}$ for $s\ge2$.

+For $\ee_2(x)= 1+x^2+x^3+x^5$, we simply have to note that, by Uniqueness of Terms, the sack must also contain a die of the form $(1+ x+\cdots)$ and then the total $x^3$ arises in two ways.
+For $\ee_3(x)= 1+x^3+x^5+x^8$, we need to argue that, since there is a unique die with an $x$ term, an $x^2$ term cannot arise as a product of lower degree factors.
 Hence there is a also a die with an $x^2$ term and this would give two ways to obtain $x^5$.
-Similar arguments fail, however, for $\dd_4(x) = 1+x^4+x^7+x^{11}$ because there are fair sacks for which no die has an $x^3$ term.
+Similar arguments fail, however, for $\ee_4(x) = 1+x^4+x^7+x^{11}$ because there are fair sacks for which no die has an $x^3$ term.
 However, if so, then $x^3$ must arise as a product of lower degree factors and hence the $x$ and $x^2$ terms occur in two \emph{different} dice in the sack, again giving us two ways to produce $x^7$.
-As $s$ increases, handling $\dd_s(x)$ in this way requires considering increasingly large numbers of other dice.
-Theorem~\ref{mainthm} provides a criterion that lets us read off, directly from $\dd(x)$, whether it lies in a fair sack and that immediately shows that no $\dd_s(x)$ does.
+As $s$ increases, ruling out $\ee_s(x)$ requires considering increasingly large numbers of other dice.
+Theorem~\ref{mainthm} provides a criterion that lets us read off, directly from $\dd(x)$, whether it lies in a fair sack and that immediately shows that no $\ee_s(x)$ does.

-\begin{cor} A die $\dd$ lies in a fair sack if and only if $\dd(x) = \prod_{h=1}^{\ell} \psi_{a_j}(x^{b^j})$ with $a_jb_j \divides b_{j+1}$ for $1\le j < \ell$.
-In particular, the degrees of all non-zero terms of $\dd(x)$ are multiples of the smallest positive such degree. \end{cor} \begin{proof} Any die in a factorization-partition sack has the claimed form, hence the first statement follows from Theorem~\ref{mainthm}.
+\begin{cor} A die $\dd$ lies in a fair sack if and only if $\dd(x) = \prod_{j=1}^{m} \Psi_{a_j}(x^{b_j})$ with $a_j b_j \divides b_{j+1}$ for $1\le j < m$.
+In particular, the degrees of all nonzero terms of $\dd(x)$ are multiples of the smallest positive such degree. \end{cor} \begin{proof} Any die in a partition-factorization sack has the claimed form, hence the first statement follows from Theorem~\ref{mainthm}.
 It immediately implies the second. \end{proof}

-As an example of a new restriction on the orders of dice in a fair sack, we sharpen the lower bound for the largest size of a die in a fair sack in Corollary 9 of~\cite{GasarchKruskal}.
+As an example of a new restriction on the orders of dice in a fair sack, we sharpen Corollary~9 of~\cite{GasarchKruskal} which shows that a fair sack with total $t$ must contain a die of order at least $\phi(t)+1$ where $\phi$ is the Euler totient function.